-- 19.1 The Licensing Act 2003 makes provision for the authorisation of a person (known as a premises user) to provide licensable activities on a temporary basis at unlicensed premises, or to add activities and/or extend the hours of existing activities at a licensed premises.
-The activities are authorised by the serving of a Temporary Event Notice (TEN) on the Licensing Authority, subject to the notice meeting the proper criteria as detailed under the Act. - 19.2 Comprehensive planning of events is essential and where there are likely to be impacts on neighbouring residents or businesses as a result of the activities to be authorised by a TEN, the Licensing Authority expects the premises user to have considered any potential impacts and how they may be mitigated. - 19.3 The Licensing Authority welcomes requests for advice from applicants who wish to provide temporary events to ensure they understand the law relating to such events and to reduce the likelihood of objections being made. - 19.4 There are two types of TEN, Standard and Late.
+- 19.3 The Licensing Authority welcomes requests for advice from applicants who wish to provide temporary events to ensure they understand the law relating to such events and to reduce the likelihood of objections being made. - 19.4 There are two types of TEN, Standard and Late.
 Both are subject to a numerical limit on the number of each type of TEN that can be served by personal licence holders and non-personal licence holders in a calendar year.
-There are also numerical limitations on the number of TENs that may be served in respect of individual premises or place. - 19.5 Standard TEN.
-A standard TEN must be served at least 10 working days (Monday to Friday excluding Bank Holidays) before the event commences.
+There are also numerical limitations on the number of TENs that may be served in respect of individual premises or place. - 19.5 Standard TEN A standard TEN must be served at least 10 working days (Monday to Friday excluding Bank Holidays) before the event commences.
 The 10 working days excludes the day of service and the day on which the event starts.
 Copies of the TEN must be served on the Licensing Authority, The Environmental Health (EH) Department, and the Police.
 If the TEN is submitted online it is the responsibility of the Licensing authority to serve this notice on the responsible authorities.
 The fee is payable only to the Licensing Authority. - 19.6 Where numerical limits are exceeded the Licensing Authority will serve a counter notice and the proposed licensable activities will not be authorised. - 19.7 Where objections are received from the Police and/or EH and not withdrawn, the notice will be referred for a hearing before the Licensing panel and appeals committee.
-The Licensing panel and appeals committee may approve the TEN as applied for, add appropriate conditions (if the TEN takes place on a premises with an existing premises licence) or reject a TEN by serving a counter notice A refund of the fee will not be made. - 19.8 A late TEN may be served between 9 and 5 working days before a proposed event commences.
+The Licensing panel and appeals committee may approve the TEN as applied for, add appropriate conditions (if the TEN

+- takes place on a premises with an existing premises licence) or reject a TEN by serving a counter notice A refund of the fee will not be made. - 19.8 Late TEN A late TEN may be served between 9 and 5 working days before a proposed event commences.
 The same limitations apply to the day the notice was served and the day of the event.
 Where numerical limits are exceeded a counter notice will be served and the proposed licensable activities will not be authorised.
 A refund of the fee will not be made. - 19.9 If the late TEN is served with fewer than 5 working days' notice it is deemed invalid and will be rejected.
 The proposed activities would not be authorised.
-The Licensing Authority has no discretion to accept TENs outside the permitted statutory deadlines.

-- 19.10 Where valid representations are received from the Police or EH in respect of a late TEN, the TEN will be rejected and proposed activities will be unauthorised.
+The Licensing Authority has no discretion to accept TENs outside the permitted statutory deadlines. - 19.10 Where valid representations are received from the Police or EH in respect of a late TEN, the TEN will be rejected and proposed activities will be unauthorised.
 A refund of the fee will not be made. - 19.11 The Licensing Authority will take the appropriate action where there is evidence that licensable activities have been provided without the authorisation of a TEN. - 19.12 It should be noted that if a TEN has been processed and is no longer required the fee will not be refunded as the Licensing Authority has already carried out its obligations.